BCG Empower: How to Get In (Step-by-Step Guide)

 • McCombs School of Business (University of Texas at Austin)

-• McDonough School of Business (Georgetown University
+• McDonough School of Business (Georgetown University)

-• Mendoza College of Business (Notre Dame
+• Mendoza College of Business (University of Notre Dame)

 • Olin Business School (Washington University in St. Louis)